For information on the A Level English Language course, please click here.

 Coursework

 The A level coursework unit requires students to submit a personal investigation that explores a specific technique or theme in both literary and non-literary discourse, between 2500 and 3000 words.
-This is worth 20% of the final mark.

 Post-18 Opportunities and Employment

-The course sits well with other arts based courses at university and can provide a solid base for careers in the media, journalism, teaching, the law, management, sales, the theatre, civil service, advertising, banking, the BBC and more!
+The course sits well with other arts based courses at university and can provide a solid base for careers in the media, journalism, teaching, law, management, sales, the theatre, civil service, advertising, banking, the BBC and more!

 If you would like more detailed information about the content of this course, please visit the English curriculum page, where you will find curriculum maps for each year of study.